Last Updated February 4, 2025.

 As a rule of thumb, homeownership costs are considered unaffordable when they exceed 40% of household income.

-According to RBC Royal Bank, homeownership costs in Calgary were 39% of the median household income, whereas, in Edmonton, ownership costs were 29%.
-In other words, Alberta home prices are sustainably within long-term economic fundamentals.
+According to RBC Royal Bank, homeownership costs in Calgary were 42% of the median household income, whereas, in Edmonton, ownership costs were 34%.
+In other words, Alberta's home prices are sustainable within long-term economic fundamentals.

 Existing homeowners benefited from price appreciation, so they have more home equity to use when buying another home.

-A recent softening in the market has eroded some of this equity, but not enough to have a significant impact.
+A recent market softening has eroded some of this equity, but not enough to have a significant impact.

-The gap between house and condo prices has increased significantly in the past few months.
+The gap between house and condo prices has increased significantly but has stabilized in the past few months.

 With inflation rising faster than incomes, everyday items are becoming more expensive while paychecks are unchanged.
 If this trend continues, Canadians will run out of savings (including nest eggs for buying a home) and begin taking on debt to cover everyday expenses.